Red Circle comics was published by “Enwil,” a company that operated from 2747 W. Madison Street, Chicago, Illinois.

 Edwin Hamilton was acting proprietor.
 The business also operated under the Rural Home Publishing Co. label (a hodgepodge of “borderline” publishers which were even accused of using black market paper supplies at the end of World War II).

-Seems they had a business “idea” (not unlike that of Green Publishing using MLJ reprints in some issues of Liberty Comics and Roly Poly Comics) of using a custom cover over remaindered copies and reselling them.
-Frankly, I’m not sure of legality of this either, but books included under the same Red Circle title with Leonard Starr artwork were as diverse as:
+Seems they had a business “idea” (not unlike that of Green Publishing using MLJ reprints in some issues of Liberty Comics and Roly Poly Comics).
+Red Circle Comics used a custom cover over remaindered copies of comics and resold them.
+Frankly, I’m not sure of legality of this either, but books included under the same Red Circle title with Leonard Starr cover artwork were as diverse as:

 The most common were: